Displaying listings from all locations.

 From Interstate 5 in Western Washington, take Exit 49 and continue east on Highway 504 to Milepost 33.
 The Forest Learning Center is located at 17000 Spirit Lake Highway, Toutle, WA.
 Please watch for wildlife on roadways.

-Gift Shop - Open daily 10 am to 4 pm - Seasonal Closure starting November 1 to Spring 2026
+Gift Shop - Now Open daily 10 am to 4 pm

 (Please leave a voicemail for groups larger than 25 people